Thanks for joining us as we travel in zig zag lines around this round world! We’ll do our best to document the memories, fish and dreams we catch.

 Now and What’s Next

 We can’t predict the future but one thing is for certain.
 We will continue to travel.
 We have a bucket list like most folks who travel and we hope to check them off one by one.
 Our travel habits are changing.
-Gone are the days of hunkering in one location for 4-5 months and totally immersing ourselves into living in that area.
+Gone, for now, are the days of hunkering in one location for 4-5 months and totally immersing ourselves into living in that area.
 Our goal now is to take our time but not stay in one place for an extended period of time.
 So more miles and less nights in the same area.
-We also want to try our hands at boondocking and national forests in the coming months.
+We’ve also become pretty proficient boondocking and national forests and dirt road adventures.

 What we can predict is that we will do those things together hand in hand with Maggie between us or right beside us.
 We will cherish opportunities and friendships and deeply love and care for family when those times are available.
 We will hike.
 We will bike.
 We will fish.
 We will spend time on the water.
 We will continue to be better at all the “ING” things in our life… loving, caring, RVing, fishing, paddling, swimming, eating, hiking and visiting.
 You see, most of the things in life that mean the most end with ING.
 As James McMurtry says, “The best things in life happen when you are moving”.
 See another ING thing.